homeodor/DobrynyaConfigurator/README.md

 HHSV, i.e.
 HH - 8 bits or 256 values of hue
 S - 4 bits, or 16 values of saturation
-V - 4 bits, or 16 values of, erm, value (brighness, that is)
+V - 4 bits, or 16 values of, erm, value (brightness, that is)
 ```

 Which gives 65k colours, a plenty for a MIDI controller and saves tons of memory.
 Internally all LEDs are fully 24 bit RGB though.